velask9/node-js/Assignments.md

 ]
 ```

-Create a new request in Postman for this endpoint and export the Postman collection and save it in your student directory.
+Create a new request in Postman for this endpoint and export the Postman collection and save it in your server directory.

 Submit a PR when finished.

 # Ex.
 4 Post Car

-Create the following endpoint in your `index.js` file in your student directory:
+Create the following endpoint in your `index.js` file in your server directory:

 |Verb|Path         |Body|Description                                  |
 |----|-------------|----|---------------------------------------------|